 Book & Chapbook

-We consider unsolicited book and chapbook submissions on a variable schedule.
-The 2020 reading period runs from August 1st through September 1st.
 Please submit all work using our Submittable page.
+We do not respond to emailed submissions.
 If you don’t already have one, you can create a Submittable account for free.

 Upload your manuscript submission as a single file.

 In the “Manuscript Summary” field, tell us more about the work.

 In the “Biography Statement” field, include a brief third-person bio.